Configuring Auto Scaling Using AWS Toolkit for Eclipse

 A trigger is an Auto Scaling mechanism that you set to tell the system when to increase (scale out) and decrease (scale in) the number of instances.
 You can configure triggers to fire on any metric published to Amazon CloudWatch, such as CPU utilization, and determine whether the specified conditions have been met.
 When your upper or lower thresholds for the metric have been breached for the specified period of time, the trigger launches a long-running process called a scaling activity.

-You can define a scaling trigger for your AWS Elastic Beanstalk application using the AWS Toolkit for Eclipse.
+You can define a scaling trigger for your Elastic Beanstalk application using the AWS Toolkit for Eclipse.

 You can configure the following list of trigger parameters in the Scaling Trigger section of the Configuration tab for your environment inside the Toolkit for Eclipse.